microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/custom.md

 ### State

 A provider must keep track of the authentication state and update the components when the state changes.
 The `IProvider` class already implements the `onStateChanged(eventHandler)` handler and the `state: ProviderState` property.
-You as a developer just need to use the `setState(state:ProviderState)` method in your implementation to update the state when it changes.
-Updating the state will fire the stateChanged event and update all the components automatically.
+You just need to use the `setState(state:ProviderState)` method in your implementation to update the state when it changes.
+Updating the state will fire the `stateChanged` event and update all the components automatically.

 ### Login/Logout